Cardinal-Cryptography/AlephBFT/docs/src/aleph_bft_api.md

 ### 3.2 Examples

-While the implementations of `KeyBox` and `Network` are pretty much universal, the implementation of `DataProvider` and `FinalizationProvider` depends on the specific application.
+While the implementations of `KeyBox` and `Network` are pretty much universal, the implementation of `DataProvider` and `FinalizationHandler` depends on the specific application.
 We consider two examples here.

 #### 3.2.1 Blockchain Finality Gadget.